sureshm92/TestProject/force-app/libs/tooling-api/readme.md

 1) Tooling API can be used in current context if sessionId available (communication between user and server).
-    For this case you don't need an additional setup, and you can execute only with method executeInCurrentSession.
+    For this case you don't need an additional setup, and you can execute only with method executeInCurrentSession().

     Example execution of code in anonymous with a current session: